Asimpasha7/invoice-management/README.md

 Invoice Management System

 This is a web application for managing invoices for businesses.

 The application allows registered users to create, edit, and delete invoices, as well as generate reports based on invoice data.

 Features

-User authentication: Users can register, log in, and log out.
+1. User authentication: Users can register, log in, and log out.

-CRUD operations on invoices: Users can create, read, update, and delete invoices.
+2. CRUD operations on invoices: Users can create, read, update, and delete invoices.

-Invoice item management: Each invoice can have multiple items with descriptions, quantities, and amounts.
+3. Invoice item management: Each invoice can have multiple items with descriptions, quantities, and amounts.

-Reporting: Users can generate reports based on invoice data, including total amounts and payment statuses.
+4. Reporting: Users can generate reports based on invoice data, including total amounts and payment statuses.

-Responsive design: The application is responsive and works well on desktop and mobile devices.
+5. Responsive design: The application is responsive and works well on desktop and mobile devices.

 Technologies Used

-Laravel: The backend of the application is built using the Laravel framework, which provides features such as routing, database ORM, and authentication.
+1.Laravel: The backend of the application is built using the Laravel framework, which provides features such as routing, database ORM, and authentication.

-MySQL: The application uses MySQL as the database to store invoice data.
+2.MySQL: The application uses MySQL as the database to store invoice data.

-Bootstrap: The frontend of the application is styled using the Bootstrap framework for a clean and responsive design.
+3.Bootstrap: The frontend of the application is styled using the Bootstrap framework for a clean and responsive design.

-jQuery: jQuery is used for client-side interactions and dynamic content loading.
+4.jQuery: jQuery is used for client-side interactions and dynamic content loading.

 Setup